 - Scrapbook Paper – We liked using the two-toned red/pink.
 Click here.

-Tip: Always cut your paper first to fit the envelope, then create!
+- If you have fun paper (like we used below) cut your paper first to fit the envelope, then create!

-|I tried to get them to trace each other’s hands – didn’t work – but it’s a cute picture!|
+|I tried to get the kids to trace each other’s hands – didn’t work – but it’s a cute picture!|

 We first published the directions to make this card in 2012.
 Busy Kids Happy Mom was new and so was I!
 Much to my surprise, this card was a hit!
 Not only did my readers love it, so did the internet.
 Even Family Fun magazine picked it up to share with it’s readers.
-Looking for other Valentine’s Day crafts, click here.